Sadatul/VendingMachine/README.md

 # Project Description
-This is our Lever 3/ Term 3 project.
-We had build a vending machine using Arduino.
+This is our Lever 3/ Term 1 project.
+We built a vending machine using Arduino.

 ## The Final Code is in - AllEquipWithTimer